Have you ever felt like, just because you’re single, some people just see you as someone to help check things off their to-do list? I’ve been there.

 It’s the guilt trip when you say finally “no.”

-People may act like your time is less valuable because you don’t have a spouse or kids.
-I’m not saying they do it on purpose…but they definitely do it.
+People may suggest your time is less valuable because you don’t have a spouse or kids.
+I’m not saying they do it knowingly or on purpose…but they can do it.

 Hear me when I say that your time is still sacred.
-Your schedule isn’t less important than theirs just because it includes a spouse and kids.
+Your schedule isn’t less important than theirs.
 Your schedule still matters, and your peace is still a priority.

 In addition, can I just say that there’s something disheartening about being constantly viewed as the “available one.”